modiimedia/contentful-hugo/readme.md

 This is a simple Node.js CLI tool that pulls data from Contentful CMS and turns it into Markdown or YAML files for use with a static site generator.
 It can be used with any static site generator that uses Markdown with YAML frontmatter, but it has some features that are specific to [Hugo](https://gohugo.io).

+## Features

+-   Rich Text support
+-   Has default shortcodes for Rich Text content
+-   Supports the Content Preview API
+-   Asset field resolution
+-   Linked entries can be resolved by a specific field
+-   Server mode to recieve webhook triggers from Contentful ([See docs for server mode](https://github.com/ModiiMedia/contentful-hugo/tree/master/src/server))

 ## Table of Contents

 -   [Prerequisites](#prerequisites)